jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chartrange_new_from_string.rs` - Demonstrates creating a new chart
   range.

+* `doc_conditional_format_2color.rs` - Example of adding a 2 color scale
+  type conditional formatting to a worksheet.
+Note, the colors in the fifth example (yellow to green) are the default colors and could be omitted.

+* `doc_conditional_format_2color_set_color.rs` - Example of adding a 2
+  color scale type conditional formatting to a worksheet with user defined minimum and maximum colors.

+* `doc_conditional_format_2color_set_minimum.rs` - Example of adding a 2
+  color scale type conditional formatting to a worksheet with user defined minimum and maximum values.

+* `doc_conditional_format_3color.rs` - Example of adding 3 color scale type
+  conditional formatting to a worksheet.
+Note, the colors in the first example (red to yellow to green) are the default colors and could be omitted.

+* `doc_conditional_format_3color_set_color.rs` - Example of adding 3 color
+  scale type conditional formatting to a worksheet with user defined minimum, midpoint and maximum colors.

+* `doc_conditional_format_3color_set_minimum.rs` - Example of adding 3
+  color scale type conditional formatting to a worksheet with user defined minimum and maximum values.

+* `doc_conditional_format_anchor.rs` - Example of adding a Formula type
+  conditional formatting to a worksheet.
+This example demonstrate the effect of changing the absolute/relative anchor in the target cell.

+* `doc_conditional_format_average.rs` - Example of how to add Average
+  conditional formatting to a worksheet.
+Above average values are in light red.
+Below average values are in light green.

+* `doc_conditional_format_blank.rs` - Example of how to add a
+  blank/non-blank conditional formatting to a worksheet.
+Blank values are in light red.
+Non-blank values are in light green.
+Note, that we invert the Blank rule to get Non-blank values.

 * `doc_conditional_format_cell1.rs` - Example of adding a cell type
   conditional formatting to a worksheet.
 Cells with values >= 50 are in light red.
 Values < 50 are in light green.